 The webinar will review recent regulatory statements noting concerns about how trading organisations are setting parameters and managing surveillance.
 Moving on, it will discuss approaches and technologies that can mitigate these concerns, and question whether advanced approaches such as machine learning are a help or hindrance.
 Finally, it will set out practical plans for achieving successful surveillance for Market Abuse Regulation (MAR).

-Register for the webinar to find out about:
+Listen to the webinar to find out about:

 - Regulatory concerns around trade surveillance